Saturday, October 19, 2024

 Unused watercolor paper should be stored in a cool, dry place that is free from extreme temperature, light, and humidity.
 Sizing is a necessary additive to paper, and it will deteriorate with age – paper needs to be used in a timely manner before the sizing has decomposed and the paper becomes too absorbent.
 Extreme differences in temperature will cause the fibers in the paper to expand and contract, and each time they will contract less – causing the paper to become softer and more absorbent.
 Moisture and humidity cause the same problems, and need to be avoided for the same reasons.

-Don’t soak and “stretch” your paper.
-Many of us learned to do this in art school, but it’s an old wives’ tale that has been repeated for generations and it is actually harmful to the paper.
-There are still some artists who soak their paper out of habit because it is the way they were taught, but it's really not a good thing and that's why you don't see it in books anymore or see artists who are trained correctly in using materials teaching it.
+Never soak and “stretch” your paper.
+Many of us learned to do this in art school, but it’s an old wives’ tale that has been repeated for generations and it is actually quite harmful to the paper.
+There are still some artists who soak their paper out of habit because it is the way they were taught and they simply don't know better, but it's really not a good thing and that's why you don't see it in books anymore, nor will you see any artists who have been correctly trained doing this archaic process.

 Paper is not made by knitting or weaving fibers like the construction of cloth – it is made by matting loose lint fibers, more like the construction of felt.
 Stretching it will actually thin the surface and weaken it.
 It's not knitted or woven, so the fibers, if stretched, will pull away from each other and weaken the paper.
 It will not 'shrink' like a woven or knitted object -- the fibers are not long enough and there are no spun yarns or threads pulling it from edge to edge.